denasara0/Antisemitism-detection/reports/final_report.md

 The model trained on a set of pre-annotated datasets.
 It contiually learned by comparing machine outputs to the human specified bias rating.
 Multiple checkpoints were saved throughout the model's training, and the most effective one was chosen at the end.
 The full training script can be found in the repository as training.py

 #### **Comparison Model**
-We used a pre-trained hate speech detection model for comparison, specifically designed for general hate speech detection rather than antisemitism-specific content.
-After the fact, we then ran the models on our own human-annotated dataset of 100 tweets.
+I used a pre-trained hate speech detection model for comparison, specifically designed for general hate speech detection rather than antisemitism-specific content.
+After the fact, I then ran the models on a human-annotated dataset of 100 tweets.
 While the sample sizes were still limited, this was the best way to get a comprehensive comparison of the model's accuracy.

 ### **2.3 Text Preprocessing Pipeline**